IsCoffeeTho/lattebun/docs/Getting Started.md

-LatteBun
-Welcome to LatteBun, a library that makes writing pages a lot less redundant.
+Welcome to LatteBun, a library that makes writing pages *a lot* less redundant.
-To get started

-Basic Example
 ```sh
 # bash
 bun install lattebun toastiebun